-Sixteen APIs have been added to the ProgrammableWeb directory in categories such as Machine Learning, Recognition, Video, and Politics.
-Highlights today include an API for random Donald Trump quotes and an API for GitHub Projects programmatic access.
+Twenty-Four APIs have been added to the ProgrammableWeb directory in categories including eCommerce, Air Travel, Security, and Accounting.
+One highlight today is an API from Google that can recognize and identify objects in video frames.
 Here's a rundown of the latest additions.

 Facebook has released a Canvas API for Advertisers that can be used to create compelling canvas ads on Facebook.
 Advertisers can now create canvas components via API such as header, carousel, button, and text.
 Advertisers can add Canvas to any Facebook photo, video or carousel ad.

 Twitter has announced that the company is unifying its API platform so that it’s hopefully easier for developer to build scalable Twitter-powered applications and is opening access to several new Direct Message APIs.
 A new beta Account Activity API and several new endpoints are available today.

 Twenty-two APIs have been added to the ProgrammableWeb directory in categories including Genetics, Education, Passwords, Identity, Video, and Music.
 One highlight today is the IEX Trading API for creating stock trading applications.
 Here's a rundown of the latest additions for developers.

 HelpSocial has released a new Open API that features enhancements for improved performance, scalability, and security.
 The Open API provides access to all capabilities of the platform such as streaming content from across social networks and replying to social and messaging comments.

 A recently leaked developer document from Microsoft foretells of an upcoming Xbox Clubs API.
 Xbox Clubs was a feature released last year that enables Xbox Live users to create social groups.
 Eager developers anticipate a major opportunity to transform Xbox Live into a social hub through the API.